Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Experiments

-To verify substantive algorithmic improvements beyond numerical gains, we employ an LLM-as-a-judge (GPT-5) to evaluate the code of the recommender model in all evolved codebases presented in Table~\ref{tab:overall_performance} on a 1-10 scale against the recommender model in the seed codebase.
-The evaluation covers four dimensions: \textbf{Creativity} (novel mechanisms beyond simple parameter tuning), \textbf{Explicitness} (interpretability of logic flows), \textbf{Insight} (logical intention to resolve specific failures, e.g., popularity bias), and \textbf{Personalization} (user-context awareness).
-Detailed prompts for these criteria are provided in App.~\ref{app prompts llm-as-a-judge}.
-From the results in Figure~\ref{fig: llm_as_judge}, we have the following observations:

-\textbf{1)}~\proposed~consistently achieves the highest scores across all criteria.
-Specifically, the high scores in Creativity and Insight validate the effectiveness of our directional feedback loop, which integrating \text{SIM} and \text{DIAG}, enables targeted logic refinement, whereas scalar-driven baselines rely on inefficient trial-and-error without understanding the underlying problems in codebase. \textbf{2)}~\proposed~shows a substantial gain in Personalization (+50\% over baselines).
-This superiority is driven by the \text{SIM}, which forces the evolution to reflect specific user needs directly into the algorithmic logic.
-Conversely, baselines merely evolve the models based on numerical metrics, failing to address specific user needs. \textbf{3)} AlphaEvolve exhibits inferior performance across all criteria due to the absence of external knowledge.
-Unlike RAG-based methods (DeepEvolve and~\proposed), its reliance on internal knowledge restricts the discovery of novel mechanisms, underscoring the necessity of retrieving external insights for open-ended development.
+To verify substantive algorithmic improvements beyond numerical gains, we employ an LLM-as-a-judge~\cite{zheng2023judging,kim2025beyond,gu2024survey} (averaged scores from GPT-5 and Claude Opus 4.6) to evaluate the recommender code in all evolved codebases of Table~\ref{tab:overall_performance} on a 1-10 scale against the seed codebase, across four dimensions: \textbf{Creativity} (novel mechanisms beyond parameter tuning), \textbf{Explicitness} (interpretability of logic flows), \textbf{Insight} (intent to resolve specific failures, e.g., popularity bias), and \textbf{Personalization} (user-context awareness).
+Detailed prompts are provided in App.~\ref{app prompts llm-as-a-judge}.
+From the results in Figure~\ref{fig: llm_as_judge}, we have the following observations: \textbf{1)}~\proposed~consistently achieves the highest scores across all criteria.
+The high scores on Creativity and Insight validate that our directional feedback loop integrating \text{SIM} and \text{DIAG} enables targeted logic refinement, whereas scalar-driven baselines remain limited to trial-and-error without diagnosing underlying issues. \textbf{2)}~\proposed~shows a substantial gain in Personalization (+90\% over baselines), driven by \text{SIM} reflecting specific user needs directly into algorithmic logic, while baselines optimize purely numerical metrics. \textbf{3)} AlphaEvolve underperforms across all criteria due to the absence of external knowledge, underscoring the necessity of retrieval (as in DeepEvolve and~\proposed) for open-ended discovery of novel mechanisms.